TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Introduction

 In parallel to the recent advances in deep learning, there has been a significant growth of interest in quantum computing in both academia and industry \cite{preskill2018quantum}.
 Quantum computing is the use of engineered quantum systems to perform computations.
 Quantum systems are described by a generalization of probability theory allowing novel behavior such as superposition and entanglement, which are generally difficult to simulate with a classical computer \cite{Feynman1982}.
 The main motivation to build a quantum computer is to access efficient simulation of these uniquely quantum mechanical behaviors.
 Quantum computers could one day accelerate computations for chemical and materials development \cite{cao2019quantum}, decryption \cite{shor1994algorithms}, optimization \cite{farhi2014quantum}, and many other tasks.
 Google's recent achievement of quantum supremacy \cite{arute2019quantum} marked the first glimpse of this promised power.

 How may one apply quantum computing to practical tasks?
 One area of research that has attracted considerable interest is the design of machine learning algorithms that inherently rely on quantum properties to accelerate their performance.
 One key observation that has led to the application of quantum computers to machine learning is their ability to perform fast linear algebra on a state space that grows exponentially with the number of qubits.
 These quantum accelerated linear-algebra based techniques for machine learning can be considered the first generation of quantum machine learning (QML) algorithms tackling a wide range of applications in both supervised and unsupervised learning, including principal component analysis \cite{Mohseni14_qpca}, support vector machines \cite{Mohseni14_support}, k-means clustering \cite{Mohseni13_clustering}, and recommendation systems \cite{QRS2016}.
 These algorithms often admit exponentially faster solutions compared to their classical counterparts on certain types of quantum data.
 This has led to a significant surge of interest in the subject \cite{biamonte2017quantum}.
 However, to apply these algorithms to classical data, the data must first be embedded into quantum states \cite{giovannetti2008quantum}, a process whose scalability is under debate \cite{arunachalam2015robustness}.
-Additionally, there is a scaling variation when these algorithms are applied to classical data mostly rendering the quantum advantage to become polynomial \cite{Tang2018}.
+Additionally, many common approaches for applying these algorithms to classical data rely on specific structure in the data that can also be exploited by classical algorithms, sometimes precluding the possibility of a quantum speedup \cite{Tang2018}.
+Tests based on the structure of a classical dataset have recently been developed that can sometimes determine if a quantum speedup is possible on that data \cite{huang2021_power}.
 Continuing debates around speedups and assumptions make it prudent to look beyond classical data for applications of quantum computation to machine learning.